 Any manager, supervisor, or employee who engages in retribution, retaliation, or harassment against a reporting employee is subject to discipline up to and including dismissal on the first offense.

 All instances of retaliation, retribution, or harassment against reporting employees will be brought to the attention of the Compliance Officer who will, in conjunction with Legal and Human Resources, investigate and determine the appropriate discipline, if any.
 If an employee reports a concern regarding his or her own inappropriate or inadequate actions, reporting those concerns does not exempt him or her from the consequences of those actions.

 Prompt and forthright disclosure of an error by an employee, even if the error constitutes inappropriate or inadequate performance, will be considered a positive constructive action by the employee.

 Compliance with and the promotion of the Standards of Conduct will be a factor in evaluating the performance of agency employees.
 Following the Standards of Conduct is not hard to do.
 Employees should not be apprehensive or frightened.

-All members of the Board of Directors, Governing Body/Management Team, office staff and nurses will sign a Conflict of Interest Statement.
-These Statements will be kept in a file in the President’s office.
-All board members and management personnel will disclose any existing or potential conflict of interest.
+All members of the Board of Directors, Governing Body/Management Team, office staff, and nurses will sign a Conflict of Interest Statement.
+These statements will be kept in a file in the President’s office.
+All board members and management personnel will disclose any existing or potential conflicts of interest.

 To ensure no conflict of interest.
 The Agency defines “conflict of interest” as those activities or actions which: